nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to prevent a normal user from viewing, editing the source storage file.
+6. Should be able to process commands and respond within 3 seconds.
+7. Should be able to process unlimited amounts of command inputs without crashing.
+8. Should only allow the owner of the contact details to access the address book.
+9. Should only allow "update-person" to be used once every 1 week for one person entry.

 ## Appendix D : Glossary
 ##### Mainstream OS

 > Windows, Linux, Unix, OS-X